 What are we working on now?

 The project to add architects who practised in the period before 1840 is now well under way and most architects from this period have now been entered.
 The increasing availability of online resources such as the catalogue compiled by Dr Joe Rock of Edinburgh Dean of Guild drawings, digitised 18th and 19th century newspapers and digitised genealogical information is proving invaluable to this project.Spotlight on Architects series

 A series of short introductory essays on the diverse and fascinating work of a selection of Scotland’s talented local architects.
 The essays are available to download at www.scottisharchitects.org.uk

 or you can click below for the first in our series, the Elgin architect, John Wittet (1868-1952), and the second in our series, Gavin McConnell (1923-2014) who worked for the Fife Education Architects Department.
 John Wittet 1868-1952 [pdf, 2.5mb] Gavin McConnell 1923-2014 [pdf, 1.3mb]

+We would like to hear from you!
 Is there a particular issue you would like us to address?
 Send us your ideas by emailing us at firstname.lastname@example.org

 .or call us on 0131 668 8701/8705.